sciyoshi/advent-of-rust/README.md

 These are my solutions to [2017's Advent of Code challenge](https://adventofcode.com/2017), written in Rust.

+The program expects the puzzle input on standard input, and the day is passed as the first argument, for example:

+    cargo run --release -- $DAY < inputs/$DAY

 * [Day 1: Inverse Captcha](src/day1/)
 * [Day 2: Corruption Checksum](src/day2/)
 * [Day 3: Spiral Memory](src/day3/)